 11. Evolution of various classes of automata or machines (e.g. cellular automata, finite state machines, pushdown automata, Turing machines)

-classification, planning, evolutionary theory, parallelization, computer vision, animation, functional gp, financial application, GPU, dynamic systems, gp fitness landscape, symbolic regression, cgp and its applications, developmental gp and financial applications, modular gp and analysis, bloat, SAT, local search, grammatical evolution, coevolution, hierarchical gp, evolvability, applications (robot, financial, gene chip etc), constraints, grammar, data mining, visualization, art.
+classification, planning, evolutionary theory, parallelization, computer vision, animation, functional GP, financial application, GPU, dynamic systems, GP fitness landscape, symbolic regression, CGP and its applications, developmental GP and financial applications, modular GP and analysis, bloat, SAT, local search, grammatical evolution, coevolution, hierarchical GP, evolvability, applications (robot, financial, gene chip etc), constraints, grammar, data mining, visualization, art, biological applications, fitness landscapes.

 - optimising parameters of other ML methods